AdiP84/Bug-Reports/README.md

 **Test data**

-When inspecting the webpage in the network section for loading time results, 'preserve log' and 'disable cache' are ticked with 'all' types of files selected.
+When inspecting the webpage in the "network" section for loading time results, 'preserve log' and 'disable cache' are ticked and 'all' types of files are selected.

 **Status**